Name

 • key takeaways.

-The scenarios are designed to expand upon a clinician's existing knowledge of the relationships between cultural, communication, language, and clinical practice and to challenge ways of thinking about how culture impacts every aspect of their work and service provision.
-The reader is exposed to a wider range of experiences than they are likely to have encountered in their own practice; thus they are provided with an opportunity to think through unfamiliar situations and a level of preparedness to address situations in the future.
-The reflective questions and evidence-based resources allow practitioners to explore situations that may be uncomfortable, identify their biases, and be better prepared to respond in the moment.
-Throughout, practitioners are encouraged to recognize the importance of cultural responsiveness in providing appropriate service delivery.
+The scenarios are designed to expose the reader to a wider range of experiences than they are likely to have encountered in their own practice; thus they are provided with an opportunity to think through unfamiliar situations and a level of preparedness to address situations in the future.
+The reflective questions and evidence-based resources allow practitioners to explore situations that may be uncomfortable and be better prepared to respond in the moment.
+Throughout, practitioners are encouraged to recognize the importance of responding to the whole person in providing appropriate service delivery.

 Content development was led by Alicia Fleming Hamilton, MS, CCC-SLP, with co-editors Carmen Ana Ramos-Pizarro, PhD, CCC-SLP; Jean Franco Rivera Pérez, PhD, CCC-SLP; Wendyliza González, MS, CCC-SLP, TSSLD-BE; and Karen L. Beverly-Ducker, MA, CCC-A, CAE.
 All the MIB members at that time contributed scenarios and acted as peer reviewers.
 ASHA staff created the cover design and layout and provided project management and production support.

 As well as individual purchase, the book has been adopted for university courses, helping to educate the next generation of professionals.
-Selected scenarios have been adapted into a micro-course series and another scenario forms the basis of a cultural competence assessment module for ASHA's That's Unheard Of website.
+Selected scenarios have been adapted into a micro-course series and another scenario forms the basis of Marrying Cultural and Clinical Practices: Adapting Clinical Practices to be Inclusive of Cultural Beliefs for ASHA's That's Unheard Of website.

 For More Information